jmartenstein/silo-night/docs/design_philosophy.md

 ### 7. Module Scoping & Naming
 We favor concise, module-scoped naming (e.g., `Services::Show`) over redundant descriptors (e.g., `Services::ShowService`).
 The namespace provides sufficient context.

+### 8. Persistence Encapsulation
+Models should not just be passive data containers.
+They should act as a gatekeeper for the data they represent.
+If an attribute has been refactored out of a column, the model is responsible for providing a **deprecation warning** or an **explicit tripwire** to prevent the application from inadvertently reverting to old behavior.
+We prefer "loud crashes" in development over "silent data regressions" in production.

 ---

 ## III.
 Implementation Guidelines